CSP-Lighthouse/Sentinel-MSSP/README.md

 [CSP's](https://csp.global/) one click to deploy Microsoft Sentinel into your environment.
 Simply click the button below and follow the instructions.

-## CSP MDR - Deployment Options
+## CSP Lighthouse - Deployment Options

-A few deployments are available through Microsoft Sentinel!

 | Items | Deploy |
 | :---| :---|